bagnboost/DataNotes/DataNotes/Python/Decision Tree Builder.md

 		return error_rate

 ## Print Tree
 We can print a stump of the tree by placing print commands strategically.
-This is useful for a stump, but cannot generalize to more tree e
+This is useful for a stump, but cannot generalize to more tree elements while still being readable.

     def print_stump(tree, name = 'root'):